nicholaswmin/flomaster/README.md

     - [ ] many cases that need ironing-out.
 Fix the presets.
     - [ ] needs precedence fixes, i.e `forEach` is colored half
           for `for` and the rest separate.
+- [ ] start benchmarks asap, this is more than enough
 - [ ] fix the online sandbox
 - [x] a decent color mapper
 - [ ] add a small benchmark